 should be conducted to determine which anthelmintics are effective

-on the farm.
-If natural products are used in the parasite control program, animals should be regularly monitored to see which ones require treatment with a dewormer.
+on a farm.
+If natural products are used in the internal parasite control program, animals should be regularly monitored to see which ones require treatment with dewormers.

 When a ewe experiences an abortion, she should be isolated from